 Weight is a concern of millions of Canadians both on an individual and societal level.
 Despite existing public policy and individual weight interventions, we are still “growing” as a population with more Canadians overweight than not.

-Results will promote the development of better public health interventions from disease prevention to management.
+Results from her studies will promote the development of better public health interventions from disease prevention to management.

 Editorial Board Member, Scientific Reports